shearichard/django-react-todo-demo/README_DJANGO.md

 The [allauth](https://docs.allauth.org/en/latest/index.html) package is used to provide authentication, registration, account management as well as 3rd party (social) account authentication.

 ### django-allauth
+Information [here](https://docs.allauth.org/en/latest/headless/installation.html) about using allauth for mobile/SPA applications.

-To provide a Restful interface to AllAuth the [django-allauth](https://allauth.org/docs/draft-api/) package is used to provide local and OAuth authentication.
-The API exposed by django-allauth [may be viewed as described here](./backend/doco/django-allauth-openapi-spec/README.md).
+The interface exposed by AllAuth in 'headless mode' is seen here [django-allauth](https://allauth.org/docs/draft-api/).
+The API exposed by headless django-allauth can be viewed locally [as described here](./backend/doco/django-allauth-openapi-spec/README.md).